-We did not record a provision for income taxes for the three and six months ended June 30, 2017 because we expect to generate a net operating loss for the year ending December 31, 2017.
+We did not record a provision for income taxes for the three or nine months ended September 30, 2017, because we expect to generate a net operating loss for the year ending December 31, 2017.
 Our deferred tax assets continue to be fully offset by a valuation allowance.